lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 This command will generate a new Prisma client code that corresponds to the current state of the `schema.prisma`.

 ### Useful tools
-* GraphQL playground to test the server GraphQL API: http://localhost:4000/graphql
+* GraphQL playground to test the server GraphQL API: use `server` URL with the path `/graphql`
+  * You must specify the same `API_KEY` HTTP header value when sending requests.

 ## Repository owner notes
 ### Repository secrets and variables